Oripi/wix-covid-wishlist/README.md

 Select the `Products` collection and click `create`.
 As a result a new `dataset` object should appear on your screen:
 ![alt repeater ids](images/datasetObject.png)

-This object will not be displayed in your website, it's only shown in the editor so you could manage it, so you can move it anywhere you want on the screen without affecting your website.
+This object will not be displayed in your website, it's only shown in the editor so you could manage it, so you can move it (almost) anywhere you want on the screen without affecting your website.

+> Note: Do not place the `dataset` in the header/footer of the page, since it will cause the `dataset` to fetch initial items on all the pages, causing your website to load more slowly.

 Now that we have a `dataset` we can bind it's columns to elements in the UI.
 Let's bind the name of the product to a text element.
 Select the text element you want to connect and click on the "connect to data" button, then select the "Stores/Products dataset" in the as the dataset to connect and in the "Text connects to" select the `Name` field.
 ![alt repeater ids](images/connectText.png)

-Now if you try to preview the your website you should see that the repeater shows the products in your store with their corresponding names.
+Now if you try to preview your website you should see that the repeater shows the products in your store with their corresponding names.
 You can connect the rest of the items in the repeater just like the text so they'll be displayed in the list.

+## 11. Getting the Count per Product
-Meanwhile, i'll skip ahead to show you how to also display the amount of items (that's what we're here for after all!).
+Next I want to show you how to display the amount of items (that's what we're here for after all!).
 We're going to need a query to get the data that we want.
 We already know by now that the right place to put queries is in the `backend` section and we can add a function in our already existing file:
 ```javascript
 // previously defined imports